von Willebrand Factor Multimer Analysis, Plasma

--VWF is a ligand and mediates platelet adhesion to the subendothelial matrix at the site of vessel wall injury by binding to the constitutively active platelet receptor glycoprotein (GP)-Ib, V, IX complex, and to subendothelial matrix collagen
+1. VWF is a ligand and mediates platelet adhesion to the subendothelial collagen at the site of vessel wall injury by binding to the platelet receptor glycoprotein (GP)-Ib, V, IX complex and subendothelial collagen

-Inherited VvWD has been classified into 3 types:
+VWD has been classified into 3 major types:

--Type 1, typically an autosomal dominant disease, is the most common, accounting for approximately 70% of VvWD patients.
+-Type 1, typically an autosomal dominant disease, is the most common, accounting for approximately 70% of VWD patients.
 It represents a quantitative deficiency of VWF of variable severity.

--Type 2, which is usually an autosomal dominant disease, is characterized by several qualitative abnormalities of vFWVFW .
+-Type 2, which is usually an autosomal dominant disease, is characterized by several qualitative abnormalities of VWF.
 Four subtypes have been identified: 2A, 2B, 2M, and 2N.

--Type 3, an autosomal recessive disorder, leads to severe disease with extremely reduced or undetectable levels of VWF, as well as very low levels of factor VIII.
+-Type 3, an autosomal recessive disorder, leads to severe disease with virtually undetectable levels of VWF, as well as very low levels of factor VIII.

 Acquired von Willebrand syndrome (AVWS) is associated with a number of different disease states and is caused by several different pathophysiological mechanisms, including antibody formation, proteolysis, binding to tumor cells with increased clearance, and decreased synthesis.
-AVWS is most frequently described in patients with dysproteinemias (including monoclonal gammopathy of undetermined significance [MGUS], multiple myeloma, and macroglobulinemia), lymphoproliferative disorders, myeloproliferative disorders (eg, essential thrombocythemia), autoimmune diseases (eg, systemic lupus erythematosus), severe aortic stenosis, gastrointestinal angiodysplasia, and hypothyroidism.
+AVWS is most frequently described in patients with dysproteinemias (including monoclonal gammopathy of undetermined significance [MGUS], multiple myeloma, and macroglobulinemia), lymphoproliferative disorders, myeloproliferative disorders (eg, essential thrombocythemia), autoimmune diseases (eg, systemic lupus erythematosus), high-shear stress cardiovascular conditions such as severe aortic stenosis, gastrointestinal angiodysplasia, and hypothyroidism.

 An interpretive report will be provided.